Arthur Eddington: Astronomy

 All of these speculations were proven correct in the following decades.

 With these assumptions, he demonstrated that the interior temperature of stars must be millions of degrees.
 In 1924, he discovered the mass–luminosity relation for stars (see Lecchini in § Further reading).
 Despite some disagreement, Eddington's models were eventually accepted as a powerful tool for further investigation, particularly in issues of stellar evolution.
 The confirmation of his estimated stellar diameters by Michelson in 1920 proved crucial in convincing astronomers unused to Eddington's intuitive, exploratory style.
-Eddington's theory appeared in mature form in 1926 as The Internal Constitution of the Stars, which became an important text for training an entire generation of astrophysicists.
+Eddington's theory appeared in mature form in 1926 as The Internal Constitution of the Stars, which became an important text for training a generation of astrophysicists.

 Eddington's work in astrophysics in the late 1920s and the 1930s continued his work in stellar structure, and precipitated further clashes with Jeans and Edward Arthur Milne.
 An important topic was the extension of his models to take advantage of developments in quantum physics, including the use of degeneracy physics in describing dwarf stars.

-Dispute with Chandrasekhar on the mass limit of stars

-The topic of extension of his models precipitated his dispute with Subrahmanyan Chandrasekhar, who was then a student at Cambridge.
+The topic of extension of his models precipitated his dispute with Subrahmanyan Chandrasekhar, a student at Cambridge.
 Chandrasekhar's work presaged the discovery of black holes, which at the time seemed so absurdly non-physical that Eddington refused to believe that Chandrasekhar's purely mathematical derivation had consequences for the real world.
-Eddington was wrong and his motivation is controversial.
+Eddington was wrong, and his motivation is controversial.
 Chandrasekhar's narrative of this incident, in which his work is harshly rejected, portrays Eddington as rather cruel and dogmatic.

-However, Chandra did benefit from his association with Eddington.
-It was Eddington and Milne who put up Chandra's name for the fellowship for the Royal Society which Chandra obtained.
+However, Chandrasekhar did benefit from his association with Eddington.
+It was Eddington and Milne who put up Chandrasekhar's name for the fellowship for the Royal Society (FRS) which Chandrasekhar obtained.
 An FRS meant he was at the Cambridge high-table with all the luminaries and a very comfortable endowment for research.
 Eddington's criticism seems to have been based partly on a suspicion that a purely mathematical derivation from relativity theory was not enough to explain the seemingly daunting physical paradoxes that were inherent to degenerate stars, but to have "raised irrelevant objections" in addition, as Thanu Padmanabhan puts it.